mazocode/modbus2mqtt/README.md

 ## Changes from the upstream version
 1) Read input register
 2) Basic support of big and little endian registers
+3) Read multi-byte value in big and little endian order
+4) Fix the default value of length to 1 ( as in the readme)

 ## Configuration